Slavery & Human Trafficking Statement

 Our Supply Chains

-Our supply chains include UK based motor dealerships supported by a small number of outsourced specialists within our operational areas along with management, information technology and office equipment suppliers.
+Our supply chains include approximately 3000 UK based motor dealerships supported by a small number of outsourced specialists within our operational areas along with management, information technology and office equipment suppliers.

 Potential Risk Areas in our Supply Chains

-Given the nature of our business and that our relationships with our suppliers tend to be long-term, we believe that there is a very little risk of slavery and human trafficking taking place and our risk based processes reflect this.
+Given the nature of our business and that our relationships with our suppliers tend to be long-term, we believe that there is very little risk of slavery and human trafficking taking place and our risk based processes reflect this.

 Our Policies on Slavery and Human Trafficking

 Our Modern Slavery and Human Trafficking statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.